johanvx/typst-undergradmath/undergradmath.typ

 // Black raw code
 #show raw.where(block: false): it => { it.text }

-// Put this here to avoid affecting the title
-#show link: underline

 // Two-column layout
 #show: rest => columns(2, rest)